joannapranikajoshua/Sunpy3D/proposal.md

 #### Week 1

-- Get started on working with the code documentation of the existing code.
-I have already gotten started on writing the docstrings and examples for plotting here.
+- I shall begin working with the code documentation of the existing code.
+I am already in the process of writing the docstrings and examples for plotting here;
-- Begin with the setting up of documentation via Sphinx and gain information regarding the types of testing that are required.
+- Begin with the setting up of documentation via Sphinx and gain information regarding the types of testing that are required;
-- I shall also begin work on setting up the project for packaging.
+- I shall also start setting up the project for packaging.